yxLOL/yxLOL.github.io/_posts/2022-05-12-china-debate.md

 P.S Sheet 1 is the quote to the 1st half of the semester.

 ## “Beaconism and the Trumpian Metamorphosis of Chinese Liberal Intellectuals” by Yao Lin

+- Political beaconism: traumatizing lived experience of Maoist totalitarianism
+- Civilizational beaconism: heritages of scientific racism and social receptive to anti-immigrant and Islamophobic paranoia
+   - >  is an unquestioning admiration and glorification of the presumably ‘advanced’ Western ‘civilization’ that necessitates all of its political achievements and perfections

 ## List of All the Materials